-Revenue in the fourth quarter for the RF Communications segment was $501 million compared with $584 million in the prior year.
-Tactical Communications revenue was $336 million, decreasing 18 percent, and Public Safety revenue was $165 million, decreasing 6 percent.
-For the quarter, segment operating income was $176 million, and non-GAAP operating income was $185 million.
-Operating income was $196 million in the prior year.
-Non-GAAP operating margin for the quarter was 36.9 percent and reflected a favorable product mix, lower costs through ongoing cost-reduction and operational excellence initiatives, and a $7 million benefit from the cumulative effect of a change in the timing of cost recognition on tactical radio programs.
+Revenue in the fourth quarter for the RF Communications segment was $493 million compared with $501 million in the prior year.
+Tactical Communications revenue was $348 million, increasing 4 percent, and Public Safety revenue was $145 million, decreasing 12 percent.
+Segment operating income was $141 million.
+In the prior year, segment operating income was $176 million, and non-GAAP operating income was $185 million.

-Orders for the segment totaled $646 million, including $498 million in Tactical Communications and $148 million in Public Safety.
-Book-to-bill was 1.29 for the segment.
-At the end of the fourth quarter, backlog was $743 million in Tactical Communications and $598 million in Public Safety.
+Orders for the segment totaled $361 million, including $232 million in Tactical Communications and $129 million in Public Safety.
+Book-to-bill for the segment was 0.73 for the fourth quarter and 0.89 for the fiscal year.
+Funded backlog was $564 million in Tactical Communications and $570 million in Public Safety.

 Integrated Network Solutions